agtonomy/trellis/README.md

 1. Data recording and replay tools

 ## Additional Features
-In addition to the functionality provided by eCAL, Trellis aims to provide the following:
+In addition to the functionality provided by eCAL, Trellis aims to provide additional functionality including but not limited to:

 1. Configuration and parameter management framework
+1. Deterministic replay of messages
-1. A framework for developing applications that behave deterministically
+1. A framework for integration tests that span across applications
-1. Data visualization tools
-1. An integration testing framework
 1. An abstraction layer for common forms of I/O
+1. A framework for broadcasting reference frame transformations

+Note: Some of these features are either not yet implemented or partially implemented.

 ## Middleware Primitives
 Trellis provides the following core primitives